Age Pension and planning your retirement

-If you are a self-funded retiree or still working part time, you may be able to get a partial pension.
+If you are a self-funded retiree or still working, you may be able to get a part pension.

 If you have lived or worked outside of Australia and are claiming or receiving Age Pension here, the Australian Government may also ask you to apply for a pension from other countries you have lived or worked in.

-If you are legally blind, you may get an Age Pension (Blind) which has no income or assets test.
+If you are legally blind, you may get an Age Pension Blind payment which has no income or assets test.

 There are other payments and supplements available as well.
 For instance, the Pension Loans Scheme can help you if your capital is tied up in assets and you need more income to live on.

 Our online estimators let you estimate the amount of Age Pension you may be able to get and compare other payments you may be eligible for.

 You may want to continue to work past age pension age.

 The Work Bonus is an incentive for pensioners past age pension age to remain in the workforce by increasing the amount you can earn before your pension is reduced.
 You do not need to apply for the Work Bonus.
 If you receive eligible employment income, we will automatically apply the Work Bonus to your income test.